nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/DAILY_JOURNAL_FILTERING_MOOD.md

 Once you have filtered the entries by mood, invoke the function that renders the HTML representations to the DOM and pass it the filtered array of entries.

-## Challenge - Caching Entries

-> **Note**: Remember, challenges should only be attempted once you have completed the main exercise(s) and understand the concept.

-Cache your journal entries when you retrieve them from the API.
-[Caching](https://en.wikipedia.org/wiki/Cache_(computing)) is an important part of keeping the World Wide Web flexible and responsive.
-If a resources, or a collection of resources (e.g. your journal entries) have not changed, then you should not have to make an unnecessary call to your API to get them again for this exercise.